 For pacifying Pitta Dosha, one must include cool and refreshing foods in their diet such as juicy fruits, salads, coconut etc. but should avoid foods that produce heat in the body such as salty, oily and spicy food items.

-It is formed by the constitution of earth and water.
-Its major role is to lubricate the joints, moisturize the skin, improves strength and maintains immunity.
+It is formed by the constitution of the earth and water.
+Its major role is to lubricate the joints, moisturize the skin, improve strength, and maintain immunity.

-In balanced state – It promotes love, calmness and forgiveness.
+In a balanced state – It promotes love, calmness, and forgiveness.

 Benefits of Ayurvedic Lifestyle

-Here are some of the life changing benefits of adapting the Ayurvedic lifestyle:
+Here are some of the life-changing benefits of adapting to the Ayurvedic lifestyle:

-Ayurvedic herbs and spices which are always recommended along with a healthy diet and regular exercise.
+Ayurvedic herbs and spices are always recommended along with a healthy diet and regular exercise.
 One needs to include certain immunity boosters in their daily routine to combat infections and flu.
-Tulsi, ginger, turmeric, amla and giloy are to name a few which holds strong antioxidant properties and helps in strengthening the immune system while improving the overall health.
+Tulsi, ginger, turmeric, amla, and giloy are to name a few which hold strong antioxidant properties and help in strengthening the immune system while improving overall health.

 Healthy skin and hair

-According to Ayurveda, the accumulation of toxins is the root cause of several health, skin and hair concern.
-Hence, detoxification is the most effective method that can be done by including a lots of fresh Ayurvedic juices, rich in fiber, vitamins and minerals, making it easier to cleanse the body while keeping your skin and hair healthy form the inside out.
+According to Ayurveda, the accumulation of toxins is the root cause of several health, skin, and hair concerns.
+Hence, detoxification is the most effective method that can be done by including lots of fresh Ayurvedic juices, rich in fiber, vitamins, and minerals, making it easier to cleanse the body while keeping your skin and hair healthy form the inside out.

 Restores strength and stamina

 Ayurveda views, strength and energy to be the essential energy of a human body.
-It not just views strength of a person as its physical entities but even relies on the mental state.
+It not just views the strength of a person as its physical entity but even relies on the mental state.
 There are certain natural Ayurvedic supplements that provide enough nutrients to the cells and tissue for enhanced performance.
-Shilajit is one such mineral rich substance, with 80+ essential vitamins and minerals to keep up your energy levels all through the day.
+Shilajit is one such mineral-rich substance, with 80+ essential vitamins and minerals to keep up your energy levels all through the day.

 Bring back balance to your life with Ayurveda

 Ayurveda is a healthy lifestyle system.
-One should embark towards an Ayurvedic lifestyle with some gradual changes.
-Listen to your body, let it guide you and then adapt some changes accordingly.
-Every single step will take you towards the betterment of your health goals.
+One should embark on an Ayurvedic lifestyle with some gradual changes.
+Listen to your body, let it guide you, and then adapt some changes accordingly.
+Every single step will take you toward the betterment of your health goals.
 The main goal of Ayurveda is not just to fight disease but to promote overall good health and mental well-being.

 This National Ayurveda Day, let us take a pledge to adopt the most natural way of living a healthy and balanced life with the usage of some medicinal herbs along with yoga therapy and meditation techniques.

-Eat healthy, stay healthy!
+Eat healthily, and stay healthy!
 Happy National Ayurveda Day to everyone.